Blue Ridge Community College is committed to maintaining a safe and secure environment for all members of the College's community and visitors.

 Use of this system is restricted to current students and employees of Blue Ridge Community College.

-The Henderson County Campus facilities are patrolled by uniformed deputies from the Henderson County Sheriff's Department.
+Both campuses are patrolled by uniformed deputies from the Henderson County Sheriff's Department and the Transylvania County Sheriff's Department.

 Prompt reporting of all incidents or occurrences is encouraged to allow deputies to respond as soon as possible.
 In addition to completing an internal Incident Report, the College shall contact the proper law enforcement agency, if necessary, to ensure an appropriate response for all reports received.
 In the event of emergency, danger, injury or criminal activity, the victim/witness is advised to also call the local police, fire or emergency service within the campus jurisdiction.